jwatte/C4EngineExamples/Readme.md

 7. Offers automatic installer generation based on NSIS ( Nullsoft Scriptable Install System).

 ## How to use the template
-1. The hard part: Decide if you want to make the C4 Engine code a part of your project or not.
+1. Decide if you want to make the C4 Engine code a part of your project or not.
     * If you plan to share your application source code publicly, or with entities that do not hold a C4 license then you are probably not allowed to make the C4 Engine code and resources part of it; or If you do not plan to modify the C4 Engine code then you can place the Engine Code and Data at any accesible location and possibly share it amongst your projects.
     * If you plan to modify the C4 Code as part of your project, then it is advisable to copy the Engine Code and Data in a location in your source directroy.
 The reasons for that is that it allows for source versioning control and makes it easy for IDEs to detect the source files.
 Your project folder structure will then look like:
 ```